-The Streamflow Restoration Act (SRA, Chapter 90.94 Revised Code of Washington) specifies that by June 30, 2021, Ecology must establish a WRE Committee and adopt a WRE Plan in the Cedar-Sammamish Watershed (WRIA 8).
-The WRE Plan needs to address impacts on streamflows from consumptive use from new domestic permit-exempt wells anticipated between January 19, 2018 and January 18, 2038.
+The Streamflow Restoration law (Revised Code of Washington [RCW] 90.94) specifies that by June 30, 2021, Ecology must establish a WRE Committee and adopt a WRE Plan in the Cedar-Sammamish Watershed (WRIA 8).
+The Cedar-Sammamish (WRIA 8) Watershed Restoration and Enhancement Plan (watershed plan) must address impacts on streamflows from consumptive use from new domestic permit-exempt wells (PE wells) anticipated between January 19, 2018 and January 18, 2038.

-The WRE Plan must estimate growth projections for the watershed for January 2018 through January 2038 (at a minimum).
-Based on the projected growth, the plan will estimate the amount of rural growth and associated water use from new permit exempt well connections.
+The watershed plan must estimate new PE wells in the watershed (growth projections) for January 2018 through January 2038 (at a minimum).
+Based on the projected PE wells, the plan will estimate the associated consumptive water use.

-Ultimately, WRE Plan growth projections need to address the following two primary questions:
+Ultimately, watershed plan PE well projections need to address the following two primary questions:

-- 1. How many new permit-exempt domestic well connections (PE wells1) could be installed throughout the watershed over the next 20 years? - Where could the PE sourced growth occur at the subbasin level?
+- 1. How many new PE wells could be installed throughout the watershed over the next 20 years? - 2.
+Where could the PE sourced growth occur at the subbasin level?

 WRIA 8 includes parts of unincorporated King and Snohomish County and 30 incorporated cities and towns.
-The methods used to estimate the number and location of new wells in unincorporated and incorporated areas in WRIA 8 are summarized below.
+The methods used to estimate the number and location of new PE wells in unincorporated and incorporated areas in WRIA 8 are summarized below.

-1 "PE wells" is used to refer to new homes associated with new permit-exempt wells and also new homes added to existing wells, including homes on group systems relying on permit-exempt wells.
+&lt;sup>1 "PE wells" is used to refer to new homes associated with new permit-exempt wells and also new homes added to existing wells, including homes on group systems relying on permit-exempt wells.

-GROWTH PROJECTION METHODS
+PE WELL GROWTH PROJECTION METHODS

-GeoEngineers worked with the WRIA 8 - Cedar-Sammamish WRE Committee to define growth projection methods and growth projections for WRIA 8.
-The WRIA 8 growth projection methods included using King and Snohomish County historical building permit and year-built data to predict potential PE well growth over the 20-year planning horizon.
+GeoEngineers worked with the Cedar-Sammamish Watershed Restoration and Enhancement Committee (WRIA 8 Committee) to define PE well growth projection methods and PE well growth projections for WRIA 8.
+The WRIA 8 PE well growth projection methods included using King and Snohomish County historical building permit and year-built data to project PE well growth over the 20-year planning horizon.
 This methodology assumes that the rate and general location of past growth will continue over the 20-year planning horizon.
 Using past building permits to predict future growth is one of Ecology's recommended methods (Ecology 2019).
 Projecting future PE well growth involves accounting for populations that will be served by community water systems and municipalities (Ecology 2019).
 Due to data availability, King and Snohomish County used different methods to remove those populations from the PE well growth estimates.
-Snohomish County considered distance to existing water lines, whereas King County considered rates of connection to water service within water service area boundaries.2 King and Snohomish County completed their analyses in-house and the methods are described in detail in Attachments A and B, respectively, and summarized below.
+Snohomish County considered distance to existing water lines, whereas King County considered rates of connection to water service within water service area boundaries.
+King and Snohomish County completed their analyses in-house and the methods are described in detail in Attachments A and B, respectively, and summarized below.

-GeoEngineers also completed an analysis of potential PE well growth within the incorporated and unincorporated Urban Growth Areas (UGAs) using Ecology's Well Report Viewer database.
-The methods and assumptions are also described below and GeoEngineers data tables are included in Attachment C.
+GeoEngineers also completed an analysis of projected PE well growth within the incorporated and unincorporated Urban Growth Areas (UGAs) using Ecology's Well Report Viewer database.
+The methods and assumptions are described below and GeoEngineers data tables are included in Attachment C.